zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 For update patterns beyond the connected workflow, see [Updating Data](/saving/modifying-data).

+For a dedicated explanation of disconnected workflows, see [Disconnected Entities](/saving/save-changes-disconnected-entities).

 ## Common Pitfalls

 Connected scenarios are simple, but a few mistakes are common.